 14. Talk about Christ with Others

-I think the greatest gift that we can give the Savior, is to talk about Him with others and spread the message of His life to others.
+I think the greatest gift we can give the Savior, is to talk about Him with others and spread the message of His life to others.

 Quotes about Christ During Christmas